 We love how welcoming and inviting this dorm became simply by tucking in a tiny little loveseat and a coffee table over a shag rug.
 With the addition of a separate space to hang out and relax, these roommates have instantly made their dorm room feel twice as large.
 Taking time out to de-stress is important, so make sure you create that second space for yourself in your dorm, even if it’s just with a cozy armchair tucked in a corner.

 Still worried about how you’re going to decorate your dorm and maximize your space?
-Check out our dorm packages to see how you can turn your tiny dorm room into a place with potential.
-Go on, #getdecorated!
+Take our fun style quiz to see how you can turn your tiny dorm room into a place with potential.

 Feature image courtesy of dormdesign.